IvanRoussev/myreactapp/README.md

 The React app is hosted on a Kubernetes Cluster in Azure.
 To access the app, you can use the provided URL.
 Additionally, here are some deployment details:

+- **Kubernetes Cluster:**
-- **Kubernetes Cluster:** Configured by deployment.yaml where it creates deployment and service for cluster
+  - Configured by deployment.yaml where it creates deployment and service for cluster
-- **Continuous Integration and Deployment Pipeline:**
+  - Deployed on multiple AZ's to be highly available and configured self healing to ensure cluster is fault tolerant

 ## Pipeline Overview